Moose River Gold Mines: 1936 disaster

-Movie Draegerman Courage

-The following year a Hollywood movie, Draegerman Courage, was made about the events in Moose River and cave-in at the mine, trapping three men.
-The 'Draegerman' that the title refers to is a man whose job it is to clean up cave-ins in mines and rescue the survivors.
+Draegerman Courage, an hour-long film directed by Louis King and based on the events surrounding the cave-in, was released in 1937.

 Museum and park

 Today, there is a provincial park with a cairn and there was a plaque where the borehole was drilled, and there is a museum portraying the history of the gold mine.
 The plaque was stolen sometime before June 28, 2006.
 It has yet to be recovered.

 Mining in the 21st century

 In the 1980s, drilling exploration in the area of the earlier slate workings found significant gold deposits in what became known as the Touquoy zone, after a former mine owned by Damas Touquoy.

 DDV Gold Ltd. applied to operate an open pit gold mine in 2007.
 Deposits at the project named Touquoy hold an estimated 635,000 ozt of gold, worth $700 million in 2012.
 The surface operation will involve drilling, blasting, and gold cyanidation to process the ore.
 The Moose River Gold Mines site will also process ore from the company's mine at its Beaver Dam deposit, 37 km away, which has an estimated yield of 426,600 ozt.
 This will save the construction of a second tailings pond, and an old bush road will be upgraded to facilitate transport.
 The Moose River mine will have a life of five years and Beaver Dam just three.
 There are more deposits at Cochrane Hill and Fifteen Mile Stream, 57 km away.

 Despite the controversy of land expropriation, production is expected to begin in 2015 or 2016.